Ivan-Shish/Aleo/phase1/README.md

 Distributed generation of powers of tau for Phase 1 of [BGM17](https://eprint.iacr.org/2017/1050).

-Also contains a binary which converts the Powers of Tau to Lagrange Coefficients and produces the H query for the Groth16 SNARK.
+Also contains a binary which converts the Powers of Tau to Lagrange coefficients and allows Phase 2 to produce efficient A, B and L queries for the Groth16 SNARK.

 - Utilizes [Zexe's algebra crate](https://github.com/scipr-lab/zexe), meaning we support all available curves:
     - Bls12-377